Security comes from community rather than technological control

 Open vs Closed Security: Finding a Path

-In a world where digital activism is all surveilled, we need to understand better the balance between open and closed security.
+In the current era most digital activism is surveilled, we need to understand better the balance between open and closed security.
 If you’re doing anything politically sensitive or “#spiky,” the safest option is to organize offline.
-Government analysts, corporate spies, and bad actors easily map connections inside the #dotcons and gather intel through the #openweb. … Continue reading Open vs Closed Security: Finding a Path
+As government analysts, corporate spies, and bad actors easily map connections inside the #dotcons and gather intel through the … Continue reading Open vs Closed Security: Finding a Path

 Ransom War: The Rising Threat of Cybercrime and National Security